-The REDD+ Steering Group must be formally established at the 1st National Workshop.
-This body will report directly to the Ministry of Housing, Land Management and Environment (the main environmental authority responsible for climate change and the focal point for UNFCCC) and to the Deputy Secretary of the Ministry of Livestock, Agriculture and Fisheries.
-This Group will be the hub for overall cross-coordination and for undertaking specific tasks related to REDD+.
+The REDD+ Steering Group must be formally established at the First National Workshop in order to sanction it as a cross-cutting coordinating body.

+This Group will be chaired by the General Forestry Department of the Ministry of Livestock, Agriculture, and Fisheries, with support from the UACC.
+The MGAP will work closely with the Ministry of Housing, Land Management and Environment (the main environmental authority responsible for climate change management policy and the focal point for UNFCCC), which will serve as the co-chair of the Steering Group.